Community Possible Grant Program: Play, Work, & Home Grants

 - Programs that provide funding for arts-focused nonprofit organizations that bring visual and performing arts programming to low- and moderate-income K-12 schools and youth centers

-Many young people across the country do not have the resources and/or access to enjoy the benefits of active play.
-Supporting active play based programs and projects for K-12 students in low- and moderate-income communities fosters innovation, creativity, and collaboration and impacts the overall vitality of the communities we serve.
+Many young people across the country do not have the resources or access to enjoy the benefits of active play.
+Supporting active play-based programs and projects for K-12 students located in or serving low- and moderate-income communities fosters innovation, creativity, and collaboration and impacts the overall vitality of the communities we serve.
 Funding support includes:

-- Support for organizations that build or expand access to active play spaces and places that help K-12 students learn through play improving the education, safety, and unification in low- and moderate income communities
+- Support for organizations that build or expand access to active play spaces and places that help K-12 students learn through play and improves the health, safety and unification of neighborhoods in low- and moderate-income communities

 You can learn more about this opportunity by visiting the funder's website.